Skip to main content

 node_version

-the local path of the .nvmrc file containing the version of node
+The .nvmrc file containing the version of Node.js to use.

-If set then also set node_version to the version found in the .nvmrc file.
+If set then the version found in the .nvmrc file is used instead of the one specified by node_version.

 Defines a node toolchain for a platform.